 If your apricot tree looks unhealthy and isn’t bearing plenty of fruit despite your best efforts, it’s always good to seek help from professional gardeners.
 Sometimes your tree may just need a pruning, but there are instances when the problem is more serious.

-There are gardening and pruning services who can check your tree’s health and diagnose if it has disease and infestation.
+There are professional pruning services who can check your tree’s health and diagnose if it has disease and infestation.
 Professional gardeners will also assess if your soil is alkaline enough and if it needs further nutritional boosting.
 With proper care and maintenance, your fruit trees will grow healthy and bear plenty of fruit for you to enjoy.